Skip to main content

 Random - 10% Sample

-The lender must select for its post-closing QC review a minimum of 10% of the loans that it originates using a random selection methodology.
+The lender must select for its post-closing QC review, a minimum of 10% of the loans that it originates or acquires using a random selection methodology.

 If 10% is less than one loan, then at least one loan must be selected.
 The loans selected must be representative of the lender’s overall book of business, including: